jiko/stopabadcure/_posts/2013-10-17-Sly-James-and-Cathollc-diocese-give-tax-proposal-the-cold-shoulder.md

 I learned just last night from an irrefutable source that before the Civic Council presented the proposal to the County Legislature, the civic leaders shopped their proposal to Mayor James and that he said he couldn't support it.

-No wonder...with several higher, unfunded priorities on the city's plate, incuding renovation of KCI, separating the combined storm water and wastewater sewer system, and building the $100 million streetcar system downtown.
+No wonder...with other pressing issues on the city's plate, incuding renovation of KCI, separating the combined storm water and wastewater sewer system, and building the $100 million streetcar system downtown.

-That's when the Civic Council took its extravagant and risky plan to the county, selling it well enough to convince the County Legislature to put it on the ballot.
+Rebuffed by James, the Civic Council took its extravagant and risky plan to the county, selling it well enough to convince the County Legislature to put it on the ballot.
 Now, the Civic Council is trying to take us county residents for a ride.

-Fortunately for county residents, a veritable mountain of organized opposition is developing, and the Civc Council's expensive campaign could very well end up falling flat.
+Fortunately for county residents, a veritable mountain of organized opposition is developing, and the Civc Council's $1.5 million to $2 million campaign could very well end up falling flat.